 Taking a break at any time other than a Scheduled Break is considered an Unscheduled Break.
-During Unscheduled Breaks candidates may NOT access personal belongings or prohibited items, study, refer to notes or texts, use a telephone, eat or drink any food or beverages, or leave the test center.
+During Unscheduled Breaks candidates may NOT access personal belongings or prohibited items, study, refer to notes or texts, use a telephone, eat food, drink beverages, or leave the test center.
 Locker access during an unscheduled break is strictly prohibited.